Francesco Stipo: Biography

 Francesco Stipo was born in Rome, Italy, in 1973.
 He studied law at La Sapienza University, where he won an Erasmus scholarship that allowed him to continue part of his studies in Jerez de la Fontera, Spain.

-While living in Spain he was the first man crossing the Straits of Gibraltar with a powered paraglider, on July 4, 1995.
+While living in Spain, he was the first person to cross the Strait of Gibraltar with a powered paraglider, on July 11, 1995.
 The event was reported in many Spanish newspapers including ABC, Diario de Jerez, Europa Sur and Italian magazines such as No Limits.

 In 1996 he won a scholarship from the Italian National Council of Research on the subject "juridical discipline of the outer space"; the thesis, entitled "La Definizione del Concetto Giuridico di Spazio Cosmico", was published in the Italian law journal Giurisprudenza di Merito.

 After obtaining a Ph.D. in international law, in 2001 he moved to the United States where he obtained a master's degree (LLM) in comparative law from the University of Miami.

 Since 2002 he has been living in Miami, Florida; he has been working as a lawyer for European and American firms specializing in international business transactions.
 He fluently speaks 5 languages (English, Italian, Spanish, Portuguese and French) and has travelled extensively around the world.